IBM/ibm-cloud-sdk-common/CONTRIBUTING_cli.md

   3. Please add one or more tests to validate your changes.
   4. Make sure everything builds/tests cleanly
   5. Commit your changes
-  6. Push to your fork and submit a pull request to the **master** branch
+  6. Push to your fork and submit a pull request to the **main** branch

 ## Adding a new service

 This section will guide you through the steps to generate the Go code for a service and add the generated code to your CLI plugin project.

 **Important** In order to create a CLI plugin for a service, there must already be a _generated_ Go SDK for the same service.
-If there is not, [add one](https://github.com/IBM/ibm-cloud-sdk-common/blob/master/CONTRIBUTING_go.md#adding-a-new-service) before moving forward with these steps.
+If there is not, [add one](https://github.com/IBM/ibm-cloud-sdk-common/blob/main/CONTRIBUTING_go.md#adding-a-new-service) before moving forward with these steps.

 1. Validate the API definition - before trying to process the API definition with the SDK generator, we strongly recommend that you validate the API definition with the